The All Natural Vegan

 the candied vegan pecan cookies with the pecan butter jar

-These cookies can also be frozen as well.
+These cookies can also be frozen.
 If you plan to freeze them, I recommend wrapping them in plastic wrap and then storing them in a plastic bag with the air sucked out.
 The cookies will keep for 3 months like this.

 Top Tip: